To what extent did the February 2021 Texas winter storm blackouts disproportionately affect low-income communities in the Houston metropolitan area?

 Code

-# Verify that both datasets use the same CRS and add a stop error if they don'tif(st_crs(houston_income) !=st_crs(homes_blackout)){stop("coordinate reference systems must match to join datasets")}# Intersect census tracts with blackout areashomes_census_blackout <- houston_income[homes_blackout, op = st_intersects]# Create map showing median income for blackout-affected census tractstm_shape(homes_census_blackout) +tm_fill(col ="B19013e1",palette ="Reds", title ="Median Income") +tm_basemap(server ="OpenStreetMap", alpha =0.7) +tm_graticules() +tm_title(text ="Median Income by Census Tract for Houses Affected by the Blackout in Houston" )
+# Verify that both datasets use the same CRS# Add a stop error if the CRS don't matchif(st_crs(houston_income) !=st_crs(homes_blackout)){stop("coordinate reference systems must match to join datasets")}# Intersect census tracts with blackout areashomes_census_blackout <- houston_income[homes_blackout, op = st_intersects]# Create map showing median income for blackout-affected census tractstm_shape(homes_census_blackout) +tm_fill(col ="B19013e1",palette ="Reds", title ="Median Income by census tract (dollars)") +tm_basemap(server ="OpenStreetMap", alpha =0.7) +tm_graticules() +tm_title(text ="Median Income by Census Tract for Houses Affected by the Blackout in Houston" )

 The map reveals the spatial distribution of median household income across census tracts affected by the blackout.
 The darker red areas indicate higher-income neighborhoods, while lighter shades represent lower-income areas.